AndrewBreyen/MacServer-Documentation/docs/server-apps/pihole.md

 [https://www.whatroute.net/software/vboxlaunchagent.sh.zip](https://www.whatroute.net/software/vboxlaunchagent.sh.zip)

 Directions from this website:
+!!! quote " "
-> LaunchAgents are configured with an Apple plist XML file installed in the users Library/LaunchAgents folder.
+    LaunchAgents are configured with an Apple plist XML file installed in the users Library/LaunchAgents folder.
 When the user logs in to their account on the Mac, launchd will inspect these plist files and invoke the required program with specified arguments.

->
-> It can get a bit tricky to create a plist manually.
+    It can get a bit tricky to create a plist manually.
 They have very fussy and very unforgiving syntax requirements.
 This shell script will create the plist and install it in the LaunchAgents directory.

->
-> You can download the script from vboxlaunchagent.sh.
+    You can download the script from vboxlaunchagent.sh.
 Unzip the file and copy the script to a suitable directory on your machine.

 Run the script using this syntax: